-The electrical outlets are near the middle of the car, and the ability to access that outlet is priceless, so do your best to make your first priority that seat.
+The electrical outlets are near the middle of the car, and the ability to access that outlet is priceless, so do your best to prioritize that seat.

 14) Stretch your legs often

 Walking on a train is an interesting experience.
-You need to re-learn how to walk because of how the train cars sway back and forth.
+You must re-learn how to walk because the train cars sway back and forth.

-The first couple times I journeyed forth to explore the train or just meander to the washroom, one good sway was all it took to buckle my knees and place my head firmly in the lap of one very surprised man!
+The first couple of times I journeyed forth to explore the train or just meander to the washroom, one good way was all it took to buckle my knees and place my head firmly in the lap of one very surprised man!

-The more you walk, however, the more you’ll be able to anticipate which way the train is going to go and adjust your gait.
+The more you walk, however, the more you’ll be able to anticipate which way the train will go and adjust your gait.
 You’ll also get the feel of when you should hold onto the backs of a couple of seats and brace yourself!